-155. Tasmanian devils would be handled during vaccination, sample collection and cage maintenance.
-They are wild animals and may be inclined to attack and bite.
+160. Tasmanian devils would be handled during vaccination, sample collection and cage maintenance.
+They are wild animals and may be inclined to attack and bite, if they feel threatened.
 There is potential for exposure to the GMO via devil saliva following vaccination of devils via DIOC or i.t. injections.
 However, as described in section 2.3.5 devils would generally be trapped using standard PVC pipe traps and contained in a burlap bag.
 Devils would be anaesthetised before being removed from the bag for procedures.

-156. Tasmanian devils are nocturnal.
-Enclosure maintenance activities such as collecting faeces or changing drinking water would be conducted during daylight hours by people experienced in working with devils.
-These measures would minimise the potential exposure of people to the GMOs via animal bites
+161. Tasmanian devils are nocturnal.
+Enclosure maintenance activities such as collecting faeces or changing drinking water would be conducted during daylight hours.
+In addition, Tasmanian devils are not considered a threat to humans, and they will not attack a person unless attacked or trapped (Section 5.3, Chapter 1).
+The animal staff entering the enclosure are experienced in handling these animals.
+It is highly unlikely that personnel entering the enclosures would be exposed to the GMO as these measures would minimise the potential exposure of people to the GMOs via animal bites